zhangshuibai/dInfer/README.md

 ### The inference speed (TPS) on LLaDA2-flash-CAP

-The inference speed is measured on LLaDA2-flash-CAP (with 100B parameters) on 8 H20 GPUs (parallel decoding threshold=0.95).
+The inference speed is measured on LLaDA2-flash-CAP (with 100B parameters) on 8 H20 GPUs (parallel decoding threshold=0.95, generation length=1000).

 | Benchmark        | batch size = 1 | batch size = 32 |
 |------------------|----------------|-----------------|